 Here are some tips for paying off your student loans quickly and with less stress.
 While you’re in college:

-Pay the interest.
+Pay the Interest.

-Get a work-study or part-time job.
+Get a Work-Study or Part-Time Job.

 You’ll have several different repayment options if you’ve borrowed Federal Direct Loans.
 Your best repayment option depends on a few factors, including income.
 Use Federal Student Aid’s loan simulator to identify the best repayment plan for you.
-Based on your career path, check to see if you’re eligible for any federal student loan forgiveness programs, such as public service or teacher loan forgiveness.
-You could qualify for public service loan forgiveness if you work for the government or nonprofit organization.
+Based on your career path, check to see if you’re eligible for federal student loan forgiveness programs, such as public service or teacher loan forgiveness.
+You could qualify for public service loan forgiveness if you work for a government or nonprofit organization.
 Learn more here.

-Create a budget.
+Create a Budget.

 Sticking to a budget may seem obvious, but remembering to do so is the best way for you to stay organized and in control of your finances.
 Assess your spending habits and fixed costs.
-Come up with a plan to save a little each month to pay down your debt.
+Create a plan to save a little each month to pay down your debt.
 Set up an account designated for paying off your student loans.
 Doing this will automatically transfer a specific amount of money to savings to control your spending.

 Reduce the overall payoff time by making additional payments to your principal balance.
-Cutting down on the overall balance will decrease the duration of the loan period and the interest accrued.
+Cutting down the overall balance will decrease the duration of the loan period and the interest accrued.